This document describes various aspects of accessing data in an Adabas database with Natural.

 By default, Natural uses single-fetch to retrieve data from Adabas databases.
 This

-default can be configured using the Natural profile parameter MFSET
+default can be configured using the Natural profile parameter MFSET.

-(multi-fetch) and OFF
+Values ON (multi-fetch) and OFF (single-fetch) define the

 default behavior.
-If MFSET
+If MFSET is set to NEVER, Natural

 always uses single-fetch mode and ignores any settings at statement level.